 Masala Curry Cubes

 The masala curry cubes are the result of making some masala curry paste for a meal, but then having more than I needed.
-I used this recipe from Indian Simmer and when it came to freeze the excess, opted to freeze them in cubes as opposed to the whole jar.
+I used this recipe from Indian Simmer, and when it came to freezing the excess, opted to freeze them in cubes as opposed to the whole jar.

 Some other foods I have, or would, cube: